blockheron/platformer-uwo/README.md

 target_link_libraries(group14 sfml-graphics sfml-audio sfml-system sfml-window)
 ```

+To build this program properly in CLion, please ensure that the "Resources" directory is moved/copied into you "cmake-build-debug" directory to ensure that all textures are loaded in properly.

 ### Executing Program

 To run the program, open the specific build folder and ensure it's in the main directory.